app4mc-rover/rover-app/tutorial/TutorialRoverRoverApp.md

 Once you wrote successfully your Raspbian image on your SD card, insert it into the  Raspberry Pi.

-# Configuring I2C and SSH
+# Configuring I2C, SSH and SPI
 After your fresh installation you will need to configure the Raspberry Pi in order to run rover-app applications.
 **IMPORTANT**: Do **NOT** update your Raspbian image, this will take a lot of time.